-Please note it is not possible to order or apply for a transcript by email or telephone.
+Please note it is not possible to order or apply for a transcript by post at this time.

-Transcript orders take up to 10 working days to complete as standard, although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
+Transcript orders take up to 10 working days to complete as standard (for awards before 2005 this may take a little longer), although during preparations for student graduation (January and July) delays can occur and production of transcripts will take longer.
 It is therefore recommended that you order your transcripts as early as possible to ensure they are produced and dispatched in time for any deadlines you may have.
-You will receive an email when the transcript(s) is available for collection / has been posted.

 If you have any questions regarding academic transcripts please email firstname.lastname@example.org.

 Other Official documents (letters and certificates)

 The following documents can be requested using the Online Shop:

 Please ensure you submit requests for documents in good time to meet any deadlines you have been given.
 Letters and certificates can take between 1-3 workings days to produce and are only available in digital format.

 - Student Status/Certification Letter: A letter confirming your status as a student that includes you programme title, start/end dates, expected graduation and home/term address.

 - Bank Letter: For students wishing to open a new bank account.
 Please note if you are not staying in halls of residence then we will need to see a copy of your tenancy agreement.